Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
-Le Diable (The Devil), when reversed: Resistance of temptation.
+Click for DetailsThe fifth card, placed to the left of the significator represents Earth.
+It describes your physical presence, position in life, and the influence of the material world.
+Tsathoggua, when reversed: Resistance of temptation.
 Freedom from bondage.
 The pursuit of higher goals despite the influence of luxury and pleasure.
 Release from obsession with money and power.
 Liberation from fear, weakness and indecision through communion with higher powers or the inner voice.